zammad/zammad-admin-documentation/integrations/clearbit.rst

 Paste your API-Key into the API-Key-Field and decide if Zammad should create unknown Organizations automatically, if the user does not have one yet (and Clearbit knows it).
 The shared option decides if the new organizations Zammad creates with Clearbit should be shared ones.

-..
-Note:: If you're unsure what option to choose, better stick with "no".
+.. note:: If you're unsure what option to choose, better stick with "no".
 You can also learn more about Organizations_ .

 .. _Organizations: ../manage-organizations.html